 Future-Forward.
 Modern.
 Sophisticated.
 Visionary.
 Unprecedented.

-While Nanodyssey is an impossible journey in the nanoscopic dimension, users’ natural immersion and sustained sense of presence are pivotal.
-In order to deliver a highly engaging experience, we defined VR design principles, and integrated learnings from HCP-centric ethnographic research.
-In our design approach, the "Place Illusion” (Slater 2009) principle prioritizes natural FOV, congruent sensory modalities, intuitive and naturalistic interactability, and depth cues.
-For consistency and to reinforce immersion, we opted for a diegetic approach of UI design that smoothly integrates warning signs or interactive cues directly to the world objects.
+While Nanodyssey is an impossible journey in the nanoscopic dimension, natural immersion and sense of real presence are pivotal.
+In order to deliver a highly engaging experience, I defined VR design principles, and integrated learnings from ethnographic research.
+In the design approach, the "Place Illusion” (Slater 2009) principle prioritizes natural FOV, congruent sensory modalities, intuitive and naturalistic interactability, and depth cues.
+For consistency and to reinforce immersion, I opted for a diegetic approach of UI design that smoothly integrates interactive cues directly to the VR world.

 Another priority was to design an interaction system supportive of seamless self-embodiment in VR.
 VE and VR research demonstrated that the perception of body ownership in a virtual world does not necessarily rely on having a virtual body (Morignat, Hyperlivings, 2009).
 Sense of presence is sustained as long as it remains preserved from non-diegetic stimuli and VR systemic issues (low latency, non congruence of sensory modalities, etc).
-To support intuitive, naturalistic and seamless interactions in VR, we focused on creating a rich omnidirectional soundscape evocative of naturalistic physical outputs.
-The attention to sound effect design supported the sensory substitution of physical responses with audio cues able to stimulate the sense of presence in a dimensional world that users’ can affect.
-Our semiotic research resulted in creating an audioscape of naturalistic and organic ambient and user-triggered sounds that seamlessly support interaction fidelity.
+To support intuitive, naturalistic and seamless interactions in VR, I outlined a rich omnidirectional soundscape evocative of naturalistic physical outputs, able to stimulate the sense of presence through interaction fidelity.